osposweb/osposweb.github.io/Sales.md

 **Sales**

-- Currently at the point of sale all items are checked to see if there is sufficient quantity on hand to satisfy the sale.
-If the *Item Type* is set to `Non-stock` then the validation will not take place.
+- At the point of sale all *stock items* are checked to see if there is sufficient quantity on hand to satisfy the sale.
+If the *Item Type* is set to *non-stock* then the validation will not take place.

+**Invoice Print**

+- The line items on invoice can be printed in four sequences.
+The ability to control this is configured at a global level.
+The options are